hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

  ### Low balancing

 You now, it is clear from the title.
-You will low balance apps between our cluster.
+You will low balance apps between your cluster.

 - You need to deploy another app by a manifest file